 Michelle Zhao

 My research interests lie in the areas of interactive machine learning, reinforcement learning, and human robot interaction.
+See here for a research statement.
 I graduated from Caltech ('20) with a degree in Computer Science and a minor in Information and Data Science, where I worked with Yuxin Chen and Yisong Yue on machine teaching and Soon-Jo Chung on distributed control.

 Email / CV / Bio / Google Scholar / Twitter / Github